 No one has favorited this theater yet

 The Picturedrome opened in November 1920 with 900 seats.
-It was a lavish building in the small Lincolnshire town and incorporated artistic painted scenes in side panels on the walls beneath a barrel vaulted ceiling decorated with richly molded strapwork.
+It was a lavish building in the small Lincolnshire town and incorporated artistic painted scenes in side panels on the walls beneath a barrel vaulted ceiling decorated with richly moulded strapwork.
 There was a deep rectangular proscenium arch and a small stage, sometimes used for drama and variety performances.
+It also had a café for the convenience of its patrons.

-The downturn in cinema-going affected the Sleaford Cinema as it was now known and in 1984 the main screen closed after problems with the heating.
+The downturn in cinema-going affected the Sleaford Cinema as it was now known and on 30th October 1984 the main screen closed after problems with the heating.
 It was stated that it simply was not viable to repair and in 1985, after the screen and fittings had been sold to another cinema, it became a snooker hall.
-This necessitated the demolition of the stage, the leveling of the sloped stalls floor, and a false floor erected at front of balcony level.
+This necessitated the demolition of the stage, the levelling of the sloped stalls floor, and a false floor erected at front of balcony level.

-The small screen in the cafe continued for many years after this, but this too has now closed and the Picturedrome began use as a nightclub called Flicks, by 2015 re-named Reel nightclub.
+The small screen in the café continued for many years after this, but closed on 9th September 2000 and the Picturedrome began use as a nightclub called Flicks, by 2015 re-named Reel nightclub.
+It had closed by early-2020 and the building is vacant.
+In August 2020 it was being refurbished to reopen as Heat nightclub.

 Just login to your account and subscribe to this theater